-In order to achieve this overall objective, the Company's capital management, amongst other things, aims to ensure that it meets financial covenants structure requirements.
+In order to achieve this overall objective, the Company's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure requirements.
 Breaches in meeting the financial covenants would permit the bank to immediately call loans and borrowings.
-These have been no breaches in the financial covenants of any interest-bearing loans and borrowing in the current and previous year.
+There have been no breaches in the financial covenants of any interest-bearing loans and borrowing in the current and previous year.

-31. Details of dues to micro and small enterprises as defined under the MSMED Act, 2006
+31. Details of dues to micro and small enterprises as defined under the MSMED Act, 2000

 The identification of the micro, small and medium enterprise suppliers as defined under the provisions of the "The Micro, Small and Medium Enterprises Development Act, 2006" is based on Management's knowledge of their status.
-There are no dues to micro, small and medium enterprises as on March 31, 2022 and March 31, 2021.
+There are no dues to micro, small and medium enterprises as on March 31, 2023 and March 31, 2022.

-- 32. Deferred tax assets are recognised for unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilised.
+32. Deferred tax assets are recognised for unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilised.
 Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits together with future tax planning strategies.
-The Company has not recorded deferred tax asset as at 31 March 2022 on tax losses as it is not probable that taxable profit will be available to absorb such losses in near future. - 33 The Company is taking all possible steps to mitigate the effect of COVID-19 on its business and operations to the extent possible and has considered all possible effects from COVID-19 in the preparation of these financial results.
-The management has also evaluated the possible impact of the pandamic on the business operations and based on its assessment of the current Indicators of the future economic conditions, it is expected that the carrying amount of assets will be recovered
+The Company has not recorded deferred tax asset as at 31 March 2023 on tax losses as it is not probable that taxable profit will be available to absorb such losses in near future.